sreejithbnaick/flutter-hackernews/README.md

 5. Bookmark stories locally to re-visit later.
 6. Search & Filter articles.
 7. QR code to open link on external devices.
+8. Export & Import bookmarks.
+9. Bookmark other webpage links too.
+Any weblink from webview can be bookmarked.

 ### TODO: